steevschmidt/NEC-220.87-Methods/README.md

 ### Web Application
 1. Open `index.html` in a web browser
 2. Upload a CSV file with DateTime and kWh columns, or use the sample data
-3. Enter your panel specifications
+3. Enter your panel specifications (size and voltage)
 4. Select a calculation method
 5. View the results and visualization
+6. Print a detailed report for your records

 ### Python Application
 1. Navigate to the `python_version` directory